larsbaunwall/DomainLang/README.md

 Go directly to the language implementation [here](dsl/dlang).

+> [!TIP] Try it live
+> You can try DomainLang for yourself in the [online VS Code editor here](https://larsbaunwall.github.io/DomainLang/index.html).

 ## Goals

 I want to provide a great IDE experience with code-completion and everything else you might be used to from coding.
 Preferably, this is going to work quite easy with VSCode.